Updated May 19, 2020

-Sun exposure and indoor tanning are the biggest risk factors to developing these skin cancers, and most of them form in areas that get the most sun, such as the head and neck.
-For people who develop BCC or SCC, Mohs surgery is a very effective treatment with an extremely high cure rate.
+Sun exposure and indoor tanning are the biggest risk factors for developing these skin cancers, and most of them form in areas that get the most sun, such as the head and neck.
+For people who develop BCC, SCC or some early melanomas, Mohs (pronounced “moes”) surgery is a very effective treatment, with a cure rate of up to 99 percent according to the Skin Cancer Foundation.
+The technique also provides the best cosmetic results of any skin cancer treatment.

 What is Mohs surgery?